minhnh/bdd-dsl/docs/bdd-concepts.md

 [Gherkin syntax](https://cucumber.io/docs/gherkin/reference/), has wide support in the software engineering community for test automation in many program languages and frameworks.
-This can reduce the effort in generating executable implementations for verifying BDD acceptance criteria in the future.
+This can reduce the effort in generating executable implementations for verifying BDD AC in the future.

-### Specifying Robotic Scenarios
+### Foundation: AC in robotic competitions & benchmarks

 A challenge of applying BDD to any complex domains is to deal with the myriad variations that may exist for the same scenario.
 Alferez et al.[^alferez2019] proposed to define scenario templates for